 No. The FERPA form informs ONSF whether you have waived the right to access your letters of recommendation.
 However, your letter writers also need to know your selection before submitting their letter - in other words, the letter writer needs to know whether the letter is confidential or not.

 Some scholarships require that the letter writer submit a FERPA form signed by you along with the letter to ensure that this communication has taken place.
 However, this places an extra burden on the letter writer to receive and attach a separate form.
-Instead, the ONSF FERPA form sends you an automated reply via email that indicates your selection.
-This reply should be forwarded to your recommenders to inform them of your FERPA decision.
-It also includes the hyperlink for recommenders to submit their letter of recommendation.
+Instead, our online application management system allows you to make a FERPA selection for each of your recommenders.
+When you send your recommendation requests to your recommenders, they will be informed of your FERPA choice in the automated email.

 Why confidential letters?